jmlee337/local-cache-for-startgg/.github/ISSUE_TEMPLATE/2-Feature_request.md

 ---
 name: Feature request
-about: You want something added to Offline Mode for Start.gg.
+about: You want something added to Offline Mode for start.gg.
 labels: 'enhancement'
 ---